 - 1 pinch salt and pepper

-Bring large pot of water to boil and cook pasta to desired tenderness.
+- Bring large pot of water to boil and cook pasta to al dente, according to package directions.

-Meanwhile, cook the bacon until crisp.
-Do not discard the bacon grease!
+- Meanwhile, cook the bacon until crisp.
+Remove the bacon to paper towel - do not discard the bacon grease!
 Sprinkle the scallops with salt and pepper and add them to the pan with the bacon drippings.
-Sear them until they are a light brown color then remove them from the pan.
+Sear them until they are a light brown color on both sides, then remove them from the pan.

-Toss the fettuccine with the scallops and sauce.
+- Toss the fettuccine with the scallops and sauce and serve hot.